Fixatron/TFRom-Recreation/README.md

 - script a new ending and storyline
 - use the stage 10 sideroom for different story notes depending on the playthrough number and player (Rodimus/Magnus)
 - reasonable points for enemies that werent previously expected to be destroyed
+- add a special sprite for the endscreen

 ##  Things I've changed (RomHack)
 * added 08 hitbox to plr bullet x and y value